toolmantim/tap-release/README.md

   end
 ```

-If a new release was published (e.g. `v4.2.0`), containing a `app.zip` asset, Brew Bot would push a commit to the tap formula in the `my-org/homebrew-app` repo updating it to:
+If a new release was published (e.g. `v4.2.0`), containing a `app.zip` asset, Tap Release Bot would push a commit to the tap formula in the `my-org/homebrew-app` repo updating it to:

 ```rb
 class App < Formula